raydac/netbeans-mmd-plugin/README.md

 # Changelog
 __1.4.0-SNAPSHOT (under development)__
+- ALL: added importer from Mindmup JSON format
 - NB:  disabled watching of file changes by default, added options flag to enable that
 - SCIARETO: added graph generator for file links in mind maps of project
 - ALL: added support of Cut-Copy-Paste actions over Mind Maps